 How to Jump Dirt Bike.

 Learning how to jump a dirt bike is one of the most fun and exciting aspects of riding a dirt bike.
-At 60 years of age I’ve been jumping motocross bikes for a half a century.
+At 60 years of age I’ve been jumping motocross bikes for half a century.
 I can still remember the first time I caught air.
 If you’re already jumping a motocross bike you know what I mean.
 If you’re not, you don’t know what you’re missing.
 Sure many people think it’s to dangerous.
-Sure it’s not everyone’s cup of tea but if it might be yours don’t tip toe through life to arrive safely at death, so get out there and learn jump dirt bike…lol.
+Sure it’s not everyone’s cup of tea but if it might be yours don’t tip toe through life to arrive safely at death, so get out there and learn how to jump dirt bike…lol.

 As you start to learn how to jump a dirt bike get some good motocross how to videos and/or get to a reputable MX School.
 There’s even a Video On Demand (VOD) option available.
 These tips for dirt bike riding not only take all the trial, error and guess work out but also will save you from face plants, dirt samples and other unpleasant surprises.

 When I started learning how to jump a dirt bike, back in the mid 60’s, the sport was in the pioneer stages of sprouting it’s roots in American soil.
-American riders like: Malcolm Smith, Barry Higgins, Brad Lackey, Jim Pomeroy, Marty Smith, Gaylon Mosier, Rich Eierstedt, Jim Winert, myself and many others were learning from watching the European racers.
+By the early 70s American riders like: Malcolm Smith, Barry Higgins, Brad Lackey, Jim Pomeroy, Marty Smith, Gaylon Mosier, Rich Eierstedt, Jim Winert, myself and many others were learning from watching the European racers.
 They were bringing the sport, which started in Europe back in the mid 1940s, to America.